cjw1115/enable-chromium-ac3-ec3-system-decoding/README.md

 #### bear-ac3-only-frag
 https://user-images.githubusercontent.com/13924086/228438950-b67f8939-2d5b-4b13-babc-caeb31cd5c92.mp4

+#### Dolby Atmos content on bilibili
+bilibili supoorts stream EC3 content on Safari on macOS, if you change Chromium's user-agent to Safari's, it will stream EC3 content too.
+If you have bilibili account, you can try it.

 ### Verify with Process modules
 If on system decoding is working, the Dolby MFT will be loaded by chromium.
 You can use some tool to dump chromium loaded modules.